Skip to content

 Apply Now

-Transcripts sent from other colleges and universities will be evaluated and awarded according to university policy.
-The Tuition Estimator is not a guarantee of the number of transfer credit hours that will be awarded nor a guarantee of a final price.
+Transcripts sent from other colleges and universities will be evaluated, and accepted credits will be added to the student's Southeastern record.
+The Tuition Estimator is not a guarantee or predictor of the number of credit hours that will be accepted.

 Calendar